Multi-photon entanglement and interferometry

-Photonic entanglement in higher dimensions can in principle generated by SPDC process in a form of generalization of path-entanglement into more than two conjugate pairs of beams (Zeilinger \textit{et al}., 1993), and analyzed with $N$-port BS (for a general theory of such devices see Reck \textit{et al}., 1994).
-As it was shown by \.{Z}ukowski, Zeilinger and Horne (1997) such configuration can lead to new types of EPR correlations, and can be used as tests of local realism (which are more discriminating than two qubit tests, see [Kaszlikowski \emph{et al}.
-(2000)].
-However, such schemes usually require complex optical circuits.
+Photonic entanglement in higher dimensions can in principle be generated by SPDC processes in a form of generalization of path or temporal entanglement into more than two conjugate pairs of beams or time-bins, respectively (Zeilinger \textit{et al}., 1993), and analyzed with $N$-port beamsplitters (Reck \textit{et al}., 1994).
+As it was shown by \.{Z}ukowski, Zeilinger and Horne (1997) such configuration can lead to new types of EPR correlations, and can be used for tests of local realism (which are more discriminating than two qubit tests, see [Kaszlikowski \emph{et al}.
+(2000)]).

-A more practical route is as follows.\footnote{For another realization of multi-dimensional photonic entanglement, i.e., the \textquotedblleft pixel entanglement\textquotedblright, see (O'Sullivan-Hale \textit{et al}., 2005).} The spatial modes of the electromagnetic field carry orbital angular momentum.
-Orbital angular momentum eigenstates of photons are states of the electromagnetic field with phase singularities (doughnut modes).
-This can be utilized for observation of higher dimensional entanglement (Mair \textit{et al}., 2001; Vaziri \textit{et al}., 2002, 2003).
+Another route is to use the photons' orbital angular momentum.
+Orbital angular momentum eigenstates of photons are states of the electromagnetic field with phase singularities.
+They can be utilized for observation of higher dimensional entanglement (Mair \textit{et al}., 2001; Vaziri \textit{et al}., 2002, 2003).
 This approach has advantages in certain quantum communication protocols (Vaziri \textit{et al}., 2002, Molina-Terriza \textit{et al}., 2004; Gr\"{o}blacher \textit{et al}., 2006).
 High dimensional entangled qudits have also been created by transverse spatial correlations of two SPDC photons (Neves \textit{et al}., 2005), or using transverse momentum and position entanglement of photons emitted in SPDC, in a form called pixel entanglement (O'Sullivan-Hale \textit{et al}., 2005).

-In the experiments, first it was confirmed that SPDC conserves orbital angular momentum of photons.
-This was done for pump beams carrying orbital angular momenta of $-\hbar$, 0, and $+\hbar$ per photon respectively.
-Next it was shown that the state of the down-converted photons is indeed a coherent superposition of the two-photon processes allowed by angular momentum conservation, in other words: that orbital angular momentum state of the pairs is entangled.
-Since the Laguerre-Gauss modes form a infinite basis, the SPDC pairs are in an entangled state given by

-where the numbers in the brackets represent the indices $l$ of the Laguerre-Gauss modes and the $C_{i,j}$ denote the corresponding probability amplitudes.